GSA/idmanagement.gov/_university/pacs101.md

   - The credential has not been suspended or revoked by the issuing authority.
 12. <strong id="certificate-revocation-list">Certificate Revocation List</strong> - A list of revoked public key certificates created and digitally signed by a certification authority.
 13. <strong id="identity-management-system-idms">Identity Management System (IDMS)</strong> - A system comprising one or more systems or applications that manages the identity verification, validation, and issuance process.
-14. <strong id="identity-registration">Identity Registration</strong> - The process of making a person’s identity known to the PIV system, associating a unique identifier with that identity, and collecting and recording the person’s relevant attributes in the system.
+14. <strong id="identity-registration">Identity Registration</strong> - The process of making a person’s identity known to the PIV system, associating a unique identifier with that identity, and collecting and recording the person’s relevant attributes.
 15. <strong id="identity-verification">Identity Verification</strong> - The process of confirming or denying that a claimed identity is correct by comparing the credentials (something you know, something you have, something you are) of a person requesting access with those previously proven and stored in the PIV credential or system and associated with the identity being claimed.
-16. <strong id="interoperability">Interoperability</strong> - The quality of allowing any government facility or information system to verify a credential holder’s identity using the credentials on the PIV credential, regardless of issuer.
+16. <strong id="interoperability">Interoperability</strong> - The quality of allowing any government facility or information system to verify a credential holder’s identity using the credentials on the PIV credential, regardless of the issuer.
 17. <strong id="occ-auth">OCC-AUTH</strong> - A two-factor authentication mechanism that uses secure messaging and an on-credential comparison of credential holder fingerprint(s).
-18. <strong id="physical-access-control-system">Physical Access Control System</strong> - An electronic system that controls the ability of people to enter a protected area, by means of authentication and authorization at access control points.
+18. <strong id="physical-access-control-system">Physical Access Control System</strong> - An electronic system that controls the ability of people to enter a protected area utiizing authentication and authorization at access control points.
+19. <strong id="occ-auth">PACS Alternative Authenticator- Derived PKI-CAK</strong> - A PIV authentication mechanism implemented on an approved alternative authenticator (token) using wireless asymmetric key challenge/response protocol of a Derived (NIST SP 800-157) Card Authentication certificate and key.
-19. <strong id="pki-auth">PKI-AUTH</strong> - A PIV authentication mechanism that is implemented by an asymmetric key challenge/response protocol using the PIV
+20. <strong id="pki-auth">PKI-AUTH</strong> - A PIV authentication mechanism implemented by an asymmetric key challenge/response protocol using the PIV
 Authentication certificate and key.
-20. <strong id="pki-cak">PKI-CAK</strong> - A PIV authentication mechanism that is implemented by an asymmetric key challenge/response protocol using the Card Authentication certificate and key.
+21. <strong id="pki-cak">PKI-CAK</strong> - A PIV authentication mechanism implemented by an asymmetric key challenge/response protocol using the Card Authentication certificate and key.
-21. <strong id="provisioning">Provisioning</strong> - The process of specifying for each identity both the credential used (for example, a PIV, CAC, or PIV-I card) and the privileges granted to access specific resources (for example, a particular facility, door, or access point), and ensuring that a complex set of rules is enforced.
+22. <strong id="provisioning">Provisioning</strong> - The process of specifying for each identity both the credential used (for example, a PIV, CAC, or PIV-I card) and the privileges granted to access specific resources (for example, a particular facility, door, or access point), and ensuring that a complex set of rules is enforced.
-22. <strong id="sym-cak">SYM-CAK</strong> - An authentication mechanism based on the optional symmetric card authentication key.
-As the name implies, the purpose of the SYM-CAK authentication mechanism is to authenticate the credential and thereby the credential holder.
+23. <strong id="sym-cak">SM-AUTH</strong> - A PIV authentication mechanism implemented by an elliptic curve key challenge/response protocol using the Secure Message key.
-23. <strong id="validation">Validation</strong> - The process of determining that an identity credential was legitimately issued and is still valid (that is, the credential has not expired or been revoked).
+24. <strong id="validation">Validation</strong> - The process of determining that an identity credential was legitimately issued and is still valid (the credential has not expired or been revoked).